chrisbbreuer/chrisbbreuer/README.md

 ## Hi, everyone! 👋🏼

 My name is Chris.
 I am 31 years old & a passionate open-source developer who loves to travel the world, learn about new cultures & eat good food.
-When I am not traveling the world, I live in Los Angeles, CA.
+When I am not traveling, I live in Los Angeles, CA.

 ### A few highlights